 It’s best for individuals to consult with their primary care provider to determine how long certain doses of oxycodone will last in their system.
 Because of the many factors that contribute to how long oxycodone stays in your system, doctors can check your prescription with any pre-existing factors like liver health and age to be as accurate as possible.

 For example, OxyContin, a brand name of Oxycodone, comes in 10 mg, 15 mg, 20 mg, 30 mg, 40 mg, 60 mg and 80 mg tablets.
+The dosage amount being prescribed can also play a role in how long OxyContin stays in your system.
 A doctor can help patients determine which amount is right for them and help patients determine how long the drug remains in their system.

 The half-life of oxycodone refers to the amount of time it takes half the drug to be eliminated from your body.
 The oxycodone half-life is anywhere from 3.5 to 5.5 hours.
+The half-life for OxyContin, the time-release version of oxycodone, is about an hour longer, averaging between 4.5 to 6.5 hours half-life.
 This means that, on average, the medication will usually be eliminated from the body within 20 hours.
 However, with opioids like oxycodone, there are often lingering metabolites that may be present and detectable in your system for longer.

 The half-life of oxycodone and how long it takes to be fully eliminated from the body are based not only on the features of the drug but also the characteristics of the individual taking it.
 For example, the functionality of the kidneys and liver can play a role because oxycodone is metabolized there.
 Younger people tend to metabolize oxycodone more quickly.
 Bodyweight and fat content can make a difference as well.